Testosterone Rex: Content

-Part Two is titled Present which is composed of 4 chapters: Why Can't a Woman Be More Like a Man?, Skydiving Wallflowers, The Hormonal Essence of the T-Rex', and The Myth of the Lehman Sisters.
-In part two of the book Fine discusses the current science that contributes to the ideas behind sex and gender identities in society.
-Fine begins with discussions about genetics and hormones, discusses how there are flaws in the use of these metrics to label a person as male or female and the statistics on people who do not fall under either the 'female' or the 'male' label, but have the genetics that make them either sex, according to current science.
-Fine goes on to talk about the emphasis current society has put on the hormone testosterone and how that emphasis currently relates to males and the behavior males exhibit.
+In part two, "Present," Fine reviews the current scientific consensus that contributes to the ideas separating the concepts of sex and gender identities in society.
+She begins with a discussion about genetics and hormones and argues that there are flaws in the use of those as metrics to label a person as male or female because some people do not fit neatly in either category due to intersex conditions, etc. Fine goes on to talk about the emphasis current society has put on the primary male sex hormone testosterone and how that emphasis currently relates to males and the behavior males exhibit.